 Businesses will be able to borrow between £2,000 and £50,000 and access the cash within days.

-To see if you are eligible and to start an application go to the Bounce Back Loan page of the GOV.UK website.
+You can see if you are eligible and start an application on the Government website.

 Support for businesses through the Coronavirus Business Interruption Loan Scheme (CBLS)